Bugzilla - W3C Bug / Issue tracking system

 W3C Bugzilla - Public instance

-The public instance of W3C's bugzilla is used to track bugs in W3C open-source software (such as, but not only, the Markup Validator), and issues managed by W3C groups (Working, Interest and Coordination Groups) working "in public".
+The public instance of W3C's bugzilla was used from Dec 2008 to March 2019 to track bugs in W3C open-source software (such as the Markup Validator), and issues managed by W3C groups working in public.

 Valid XHTML 1.0!